The Electoral Pendulum is the most effective visual means of explaining electoral results.

 For some fifty years, my pendulums have been published in newspapers and magazines.
 I would call it “electoral pendulum” but then, in the early seventies, came along the eminent British psephologist the late Sir David Butler (1924-2022).
 He started to call it “Mackerras Pendulum”.
 I thought this to myself: “If David Butler thinks it should be called that why should I not also call it the eponymous ‘Mackerras Pendulum’?”

 Regarding the order of presentation of my pendulums, my idea is that they go in the order of importance of the jurisdiction.
 However, there is one exception to that rule.
 I think the Northern Territory is more interesting than South Australia so should go ahead of South Australia.
-My reasoning is three-fold.
+My reasoning is two-fold.

 Subsequent to my last big revision on 29th January 2024 I have posted new post-election pendulums for New South Wales for the March 2023 elections and for Victoria in respect of their November 2022 elections.

 Consequent upon the loss by Labor of the seat of Ipswich West at a by-election on 16th March 2024 my “Mackerras Pendulum Queensland 2024” goes ahead of “Mackerras Pendulum Queensland 2020”.
+In due course, that will be preceded by “Mackerras Pendulum Queensland 2024 Result” reflecting the result of the Queensland general election held on 26th October 2024.

 There was a redistribution in Western Australia in 2023.
 My new pendulum reflecting the changes is now added.